 Experienced trust dispute lawyers

-In addition, working closely with our specialist Wills, Probate, Trusts and Tax Planning team, we advise on preventative measures that can be taken by clients to try to avoid trust disputes.
+We also work closely with our specialist Wills, Probate, Trusts and Tax Planning team, and advise on preventative measures that can be taken by clients to try to avoid trust disputes.